Robinpig/Note/docs/CS/Java/Netty/Netty.md

 participant NioEventLoop as bl
-User ->> we: create NioEventLoopGroup we ->> bl: create multiple NioEventLoops \n and bind Selector for each of them User ->> sb: create ServerBootstrap & bind sb ->> cf: create and init NioServerSocketChannel sb ->> we: request NioEventLoop sb ->> bl: register NioServerSocketChannel \n into Selector of NioEventLoop bl -->> bl: register OP_ACCEPT
+User ->> we: create NioEventLoopGroup we ->> bl: create multiple NioEventLoops \n and bind Selector for each of them User ->> sb: ServerBootstrap.bind() sb ->> cf: initAndRegister NioServerSocketChannel participant ChannelPipeline as cp sb ->> we: request NioEventLoop sb ->> bl: register NioServerSocketChannel \n into Selector of NioEventLoop bl -->> bl: register OP_ACCEPT